 Researchers reveal that the intake of soy helps to reduce the risks of developing cardiovascular diseases because of its isoflavones content.

-Soybeans is an excellent source of protein, which helps to suppress appetite as well as minimize the synthesis of fatty acids that can cause obesity.
+6. Effects of Soybeans on Obesity Soybean is an excellent source of protein, which helps to suppress appetite as well as minimize the synthesis of fatty acids that can cause obesity.

 7. Effects of soy on Osteoporosis